cesar/LlamaBucketAPI/README.md

 Setup:
 ===

-In order to run this server instance, you need to install the heroku toolbelt: [link]{https://toolbelt.heroku.com/}
+In order to run this server instance, you need to install the [heroku toolbelt](https://toolbelt.heroku.com/)

 On terminal, execute the following commands: